 - Are blue staffies friendly?

 The Staffordshire Bull Terrier is a medium sized, muscular breed that originated in 19th Century England as a fighting dog.
 Blood sports were eventually banned, but many Staffies continued to fight in underground, illegal rings.
-Recent years have seen the Staffie become a popular, and well-loved family companion.
-Though, some people may still negatively associate the Staffie breed with traits that made it so successful in dog fighting pits, such as dog-directed aggression.
+Sadly some people may still negatively associate the breed with traits that made it so successful in dog fighting pits, such as dog-directed aggression.

 Blue Staffordshire Bull Terrier Appearance